jundalisay/superb/content/en/research/einstein/relativity/section-23.md

 The space-distribution of this gravitational field is of a kind that would not be possible on Newton’s theory of gravitation*.

-> *Einstein Note=  The field disappears at the centre of the disc and increases proportionally to the distance from the centre as we proceed outwards.
+> *Einstein Note: The field disappears at the centre of the disc and increases proportionally to the distance from the centre as we proceed outwards.

 But since the observer believes in GR, he believes that a general law of gravitation can be formulated — a law which not only explains the motion of the stars correctly, but also the field of force experienced by himself.